• Skip to main content

 MORE:

-• picture books to teach mindfulness and meditation
+• Picture books to teach mindfulness and meditation

-• picture books about peace
+• Picture books about peace

 Being a Good Friend

-A Friend for Henry
+Book cover for A Friend for Henry

-by Jenn Bailey, illustrated by Mika Song
+A Friend for Henry by Jenn Bailey, illustrated by Mika Song

-Find it: Bookshop | Amazon | Indiebound
+Find it: Bookshop | Amazon

 Henry looks about his classroom, he notices all the details about the objects and his fellow classmates.
 He is looking for a friend and wonders how he will fit in.
 As he tries to find a child to be his friend, there are some misunderstandings and set-backs, and a bit of sensory overload at times.
 Even kids who are not on the autism spectrum will recognize the challenges and rewards that come with learning how to be a friend.

-MORE: picture books about friendship
+MORE: Picture books about friendship

 Want more on a specific topic?
 Take a look through our index of more that 300 book lists!

-« 5 Coding Games for Kids to Play Offline
+« Fantastic Travel Games for Kids

 Four Scoop Ice Cream Cone Coloring Page »